 Working together, students in study groups can generally learn faster than students working alone.

 For instance, some part of the textbook that seems completely confusing to you could be quite clear to another student.
-In a study group, instead of spending valuable time puzzling over the difficulty, you can learn quickly by simply asking a question.
+In a study group, you can learn quickly by simply asking a question, instead of spending valuable time puzzling over the difficulty alone.

 In addition, you can help your fellow students when they have difficulties understanding something that you do understand.